How It WorksProof

 Get the snapshot ID

-Once issued, you receive a stable snapshot ID and Evidence Pack.
+Once issued, you receive a stable snapshot ID and provenance record.
 Reference it anywhere you need to anchor your analysis.

 Evaluate this Outcome →